weixiaoxuexi/gittest/readme.txt

-Git is a version amazing version control system
+Git is a version amazing version control system, it is a distrubtion system.
 Git is a free soft